Social Work Professional Development: What’s the Value of an MSW for my Career?

 Working toward Social Work Career Goals at Keuka College

 The Online MSW offers Traditional and Advanced tracks for professionals seeking LCSW licensure.
-The Traditional Track is designed for graduates of non-social work programs interested in shifting to the social work profession.
+The traditional track is designed for graduates of non-social work programs interested in shifting to the social work profession.
 Students complete 60 credit hours and 900 field placement hours in three years of study.

 BSW graduates already possess much of the foundational knowledge in the Traditional Track.
 The Advanced Track accelerates the path to clinical social work roles for students with BSW.
-Advanced Track candidates complete 33 credit hours and 500 field placements in less than two years of enrollment.
+Advanced track candidates complete 33 credit hours and 500 field placements in less than two years of enrollment.

 Keuka College’s experienced faculty impart important lessons for the professional development of social work students.
 MSW students receive personalized assistance in identifying field placements in their communities.
 Each student works with a student support advisor to make their Keuka College experience as beneficial as possible.